SamEaster/myFirst-LLM/README.md

 Positional Encoding: Injects information about the position of tokens in the sequence.\
 Text Generation: Uses Top-k sampling with temperature scaling for diverse and controlled text generation.

+Paramters:
+No. of heads - 12
+No. of layer - 12
+Embd. dim - 768
+Context length - 1024

 # Evaluation
 The model was evaluated on its Next Word Prediction capabilities on a held-out test set from the TinyStories dataset.
 The performance was measured using several standard NLP metrics.